inspetor/inspetor-php/README.md

  - CreditCard:
    - ***all fields***: all of them are requested once you set that the *payment_method* as "credit_card", so pay attention to that.
  - Common requests:
-   - ***timestamp***: some Models have setters and getters to timestamp and timestamp as you can see in the general files, but only timestamp is really required and should be setted.
-When is a create request (e.g *trackAccountCreation()*), the *timestamp* provided we'll be used as *create_timestamp*.
-We recommend use of *time()* PHP function that returns an unix timestamp.
+   - ***timestamp***: some Models have setters and getters to timestamp as you can see in the general files, and you must provide us a unix timestamp.

 ### Best Practices & Tips
 Did you think it was easy?
 Please tell us and feel free to send suggestions [here](), we really would appreciate that.
 From now on, we decided to tell you some ~~secrets~~ nice practices we discover during development time and should help you with a cleaner integration.